therealozp/class-notes/operating-systems/semaphores.md

 }
 ```

-essentially, we are letting `MAX` threads (of producers and consumers combined) go at the same time. because producers wait on `empty`, and consumers wait on `full`, they both need elements already consumed and produced, respectively, to keep doing their job.
+essentially, we are letting `MAX` threads (of producers and consumers combined) go at the same time. because producers wait on `empty`, and consumers wait on `full`, they both need elements already consumed and produced respectively (hence **positive** semaphore values), to keep doing their job.

 however, doing this will cause a race condition when we `get()` and `put()`. because the threads that DO pass through can access it without restriction, it can overwrite each-other's data.